 For language translation, click on “Translate” at the top of this page.
 Para ver la información en español, presione en “Translate” en la parte de arriba de la página.

-As Pasco School District returns to in-person instruction for our students, we are implementing several safety measures and protocols.
-We want to emphasize that the most important methods of preventing COVID-19 include wearing face masks/coverings, maintaining a distance of 6 feet from others, washing hands frequently and staying home when feeling ill.
+Pasco School District has implemented several safety measures and protocols due to COVID-19.
+We want to emphasize that the most important methods of preventing COVID-19 include getting vaccinated, wearing face masks/coverings, maintaining a distance of 6 feet from others, washing hands frequently and staying home when feeling ill.

 COVID-19 Health Screening/Info

 Each day that a student attends classes at their school, families or caregivers must conduct a COVID-19 screening.
 The screening must occur before school, including before the student rides the bus or engages in any school activity.

 To complete the daily health screening, the parent, guardian or care giver must ask these questions each day the child will attend in-person classes:

 - Is the child currently waiting for a COVID-19 test result?